🔼The name Meshullam: Summary

 🔼Etymology of the name Meshullam

-The name Meshullam could be construed to be a participle drawn from the root-verb שלם (shalem), meaning to be unbroken or whole:
+The name Meshullam could be construed to be a participle drawn from the verb שלם (shalem), to be or make whole or complete:

 For a meaning of the name Meshullam, NOBSE Study Bible Name List reads Recompensed, Rewarded.
 Jones' Dictionary of Old Testament Proper Names proposes Repaying.
 BDB Theological Dictionary does not offer an interpretation of the name Meshullam but does list it under the verb שלם (shalem).